yacosta738/yacosta738.github.io/src/content/blog/en/d-the-dependency-inversion-principle.md

 ---
 title: '[D] The Dependency Inversion Principle'
 description: This article explores the Dependency Inversion Principle (DIP) in SOLID design principles, highlighting the benefits of creating flexible and easy-to-maintain code.
 It provides a Kotlin example for implementing DIP to achieve an adaptable codebase.
+link: ''
+isExternalLink: false
-date: 2023-03-18T11:07:18.301Z
+date: 2023-03-18T12:07:00
 cover: /images/dependency-inversion-principle.png
-author: Yuniel Acosta
+author: en/yuniel-acosta
 tags:
   - kotlin
   - solid